 - Small appliances: Small appliances, such as electric can openers and food processors, can make kitchen work much easier.
 Let the food processor chop and grate for you and prevent wrist pain.

 - Large handles: Replace small knobs on cabinets, drawers, and stoves with larger handles that are easier to grip.
 Sometimes, you can even find levers that don’t require turning.

 - Double-handled pots: Buy pots and pans with handles on both sides.
 This makes them easier to carry because you can spread the weight between both hands.

 - Rocking T knife: This type of knife is used by applying pressure directly above the food to be cut.
 It can be used with one hand and it requires less strength and dexterity than a regular knife.

 - Milk carton holder: A milk carton holder provides a plastic handle to be used with a half-gallon milk carton.
 It makes it easier to hold and pour milk.

 - Lightweight plates: Invest in a set of dishes that are lightweight, making it easier to serve meals and clear the table and load the dishwasher.
 Keep a stash of paper plates on hand for days when you simply cannot lift plates.

-Assistive Devices for the Bathroom: The simplest activities associated with bathing and grooming can be extremely challenging and painful with RA.
+Assistive Devices for the Bathroom: The simplest activities associated with bathing and grooming can be extremely challenging and painful.
 These activities involve a lot of standing and bending.
 There are a variety of assistive devices designed to make these tasks easier:

 - Tub bench or shower seat: Placing a seat in the shower or tub allows you to bathe more comfortably without getting too tired.
 It can also prevent slips and falls.